A Unified Dissertation on Bearing Rigidity Theory: Bearing Rigidity: Definitions and Properties

-\begin{defin}[Non-Degenerate Formation] An $n$-agent formation modeled as a framework $\left(\mathcal{G}, \config \right)$ in $\bar{\mathcal{D}}$ is \emph{non-degenerate} if the agents are univocally placed, i.e., all agents are not collinear, and no two agents have the same position.
-Equivalently, the matrix of the coordinates describing their positions is of rank greater than 1. \end{defin} Moreover, except for Sec.~\ref{sec:heterogeneous_rigidity}, homogeneous formations are taken into account.
+\begin{defin}[Non-Colinear Formation] An $n$-agent formation modeled as a framework $\left(\mathcal{G}, \config \right)$ in $\bar{\mathcal{D}}$ is \emph{non-colinear} if all agents are {in distinct positions} and do not lie along the same line in the global frame. \end{defin}